matthost/lifespan/README.md

     - A vitamin whose deficiency causes significant issues and is missing in vegan / plant based diets.
   - Dose
     - 1 mg, weekly
+- Creatine
+  - Background
+    - Improves strength and possibly cognition in humans, widely used.
+Found in meat, low levels in vegan diet.
+  - Evidence
+    - TODO
+  - Risks
+    - Low, widely used without negative effects.
+  - Dose
+    2.5g or 5g daily

 Others:
 - Astaxanthin